scryfall/google-sheets/README.md

 1. Copy the contents of [scryfall-google-sheets.js](https://raw.githubusercontent.com/scryfall/google-sheets/main/scryfall-google-sheets.js).
 1. Open your sheet and go to **Extensions &rarr; Apps Scripts**
 1. Paste the contents of your clipboard into the script editor, then hit Save.
-(Nothing special will happen.)
+(Nothing special will happen.
+You do not need to hit Deploy.)
-1. Return to your spreadsheet and the `=SCRYFALL()` function should now be available.
+1. You're done!
+The `=SCRYFALL()` function should now be available on your spreadsheet.

-**You do not need to Deploy.** That's not applicable here.
+1. Return to your spreadsheet.
+Pick any cell and start typing `=SCRYFALL` and.
+Its autocomplete should begin showing up.

 # Usage